WELCOME TO THE WEST! Grand Teton and nearby Jackson, WY, give people an AMAZING feel for the American West.

 If you’re driving from points south, like Salt Lake City, you also have some great options.
 Strangely, these routes all take about the same amount of time, which is about 5-6 hours from Salt Lake City, UT:

-- Turn off in Brigham City, UT and drive through beautiful Logan Canyon.
+- Turn off in Brigham City, UT, and drive through beautiful Logan Canyon.
 You’ll pass the deep-turquoise Bear Lake before arriving in Montpelier, where you can visit the Oregon Trail Center and the Butch Cassidy Museum (an actual bank that Butch robbed!)

 - Turn off at Lava Hot Springs.
-Take a soak in the hot springs and see the nearby incredibly well-preserved historical town of Chesterfield, Idaho.
+Take a soak in the hot springs and see the nearby, incredibly well-preserved historical town of Chesterfield, Idaho.
 Then head to Soda Springs and see the Soda Springs geyser, which erupts every hour on the hour.

 - Continue north to Idaho Falls (although Lava Hot Springs is located right off of I-15, so consider stopping in for a soak!).
-Idaho Falls is a nice, clean city with a graffiti art gallery, a beautiful temple (Church of Jesus Christ of Latter-Day Saints), the Museum of Clean, walking and biking paths along the Snake River.
-And just north of Idaho Falls is Bear World, and place we’ve visited many times with our kids; we just love it!
+Idaho Falls is a nice, clean city with a graffiti art gallery, a beautiful temple (Church of Jesus Christ of Latter-Day Saints), the Museum of Clean, and walking and biking paths along the Snake River.
+And just north of Idaho Falls is Bear World, a place we’ve visited many times with our kids; we just love it!
 You can either cut over on Route 26 or continue to West Yellowstone and then drop down into Grand Teton.

 From the Northwest